Antrim 1844 Country House Hotel

 A National Historic Trust Property

 In 1844, Antrim was built by Col. Andrew Ege (1813-1876) on land inherited by his wife, Margaret, from her father Major John McKaleb.
 This magnificent estate was named in honor of the McKaleb's family ancestral home in County Antrim, Ireland.
-Truly and American treasure, Antrim exemplifies a quintessential brick Greek Revival Mansion with Federal influences that exhibits a classic example of a mid-nineteenth century agrarian plantation.
+Truly and American treasure, Antrim exemplifies a quintessential brick Greek Revival Mansion with Federal influences that exhibits a classic example of a mid-nineteenth century agrarian estate.
 Nestled at the foothills of the Catoctin Mountains in Taneytown, Maryland, this area abounds with immense rural beauty and is rich in history.
 Col. Ege engaged in raising livestock and farming on his 450 acres prestigious estate, much the same as the farmers in Carroll County do today.

 Miraculously, most of the original outbuildings which supported the lifestyle of an important property of that era are still intact today.
 The Carriage House, the Ice house, the Post House, the Summer Kitchen, the Brick Kitchen, the Overseer's Wing, the Barn, the Spring House and even the brick double-sided Outhouse.